Ricky Seals-Jones Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Matchup vs. New York

-- In his two matchups against the Giants, Seals-Jones' 9.5 receiving yards average is 11.0 less than his over/under for Sunday's game (20.5).
+- Seals-Jones' 9.5 receiving yards per game in his two matchups against the Giants are 11.0 fewer than his over/under for Sunday's game.

-- Seals-Jones has caught a touchdown pass versus the Giants once, but did not have multiple TDs in that game.
+- Seals-Jones, in two matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- The Giants have the NFL's 15th-ranked pass defense this season, surrendering 245.3 yards per game through the air.
+- The Giants have the NFL's 15th-ranked pass defense this season, giving up 245.3 yards per game through the air.

-- The Giants have surrendered 27 touchdowns through the air (1.7 per game).
-They are 21st in the NFL in that category.
+- At 1.7 passing TDs allowed per game, the Giants defense is ranked 21st in the NFL.

 Recent Performances